 Trend or tradition?

 It seems like new coffee trends are never new.
 Do you remember Dalgona coffee?
 A trend that came from South Korea last year, but has long been an everyday preparation in India.
 This year, the White Coffee from the USA is supposed to be hyped.
 But there are already so called white coffees in different countries, like Malaysia, Lebanon, Yemen and Indonesia.
-In Malaysia, the coffee is roasted with margarine.
+Malaysians roast coffee with margarine.
 In Lebanon, this is not coffee at all, but hot water that is perfumed with orange blossom water, lemon peel and cardamom.
 In Yemen, it’s a coffee cherry tea with spices.
 And in Indonesia, White Coffee is coffee made from beans that are roasted for a shorter time and less hot.
 This is exactly the new trend from the USA.

 Anyone who has ever seen how coffee is roasted or even roasted coffee themselves knows that raw coffee beans are green.
 Normally the beans are roasted for up to 20 min. either at up to 800 °C for industrial coffee and up to 200 °C for specialty coffee.
 When roasting, the water from the green beans evaporates first.
 They then turn yellow and then caramel-colored before the so-called first crack occurs.
 From then on the beans get darker and darker brown.
 Depending on the degree of roast, the coffee is ready before or after the second crack and is then cooled in the air.